The Daring Gourmet

 vanilla extract recipe how to make homemade best

 You know a good vanilla extract when you unscrew the bottle and inhale.
-Imitation and lower quality pure extracts just lack the same depth and combination of fruity and earthy notes in their aroma.
+Imitation and lower quality pure extracts just lack the same depth and combination of fruity and earthy notes in their fragrance.
 Nothing beats quality vanilla extract.
 But top quality vanilla extracts are expensive.
-Guess what?
-You can make your own homemade vanilla extract that will taste BETTER than the best store-bought extracts!
+But guess what?
+You can make your own homemade vanilla extract that will taste BETTER than the best store-bought extracts and you’ll even save some money while you’re at it!

 • Vanilla Beans